Part One: Preface to Messages

 Research Activity 1

 Locate one example for each of the "4 A's" and one example of the combined objective.

 Part Three: Motivating and Persuading in Messages

 Whether the objective is to announce, advise, activate, or advocate, the message’s motivational and persuasive contents emphasize change in individual attitudes and group norms with respect to a certain health issue (e.g., behavior, social issues, barriers and challenges) while bringing the health issue to the forefront of the target audience’s collective mind.
 Specific examples of applying activation objectives often derive from fear appeal messages: attempting to arouse fear in the audience by demonstrating to individuals the scary aspects of engaging in a certain behavior and/or not doing something to mitigate the damage that that behavior can cause.
 Fear appeal messages usually involve a scary or threatening image to create the desired reaction and promote subsequent behavior change.

-The EPPM specifically looks at four key factors that can predict the likely outcome of health promotion pieces that involve fear appeals: “self-efficacy” (the confidence individuals have that they can perform the tasks needed to control the risk), “response efficacy” (the perception the individual has that the action will control the risk), “susceptibility” (the vulnerability individuals feel as to how likely the threat is to impact them), and “severity” (the perception the individual has of the magnitude of the threat).
-When an individual perceives the severity and susceptibility of the threat to be high and also believes they are competent to take action, they will control the danger of the threat.
-If, on the other hand, the individual does NOT believe they can control the risk, even if severity and susceptibility are high, they will take steps to control the fear instead.
+The EPPM specifically looks at four key factors that can predict the likely outcome of health promotion pieces that involve fear appeals: 1) “self-efficacy” (the confidence individuals have that they can perform the tasks needed to control the risk), 2) “response efficacy” (the perception the individual has that the action will control the risk), 3) “susceptibility” (the vulnerability individuals feel as to how likely the threat is to impact them), and 4) “severity” (the perception the individual has of the magnitude of the threat).
+When individuals perceive the severity and susceptibility of the threat to be high and also believe they are competent to take action, they will control the danger of the threat.
+If, on the other hand, the individuals do NOT believe they can control the risk, even if severity and susceptibility are high, they will take steps to control the fear instead.

 Compare the following two graphic pieces with respect to fear appeals and potential self-efficacy and response efficacy responses to the messages.